SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 ---
 ---

-# SeReCo Autumn Workshop 2025
+# SeReCo Workshop 2025

-We invite you to join the Autumn Workshop 2025 of the Doctoral College for Semantics, Reasoning and Coordination.
+We invite you to join the Workshop 2025 of the Doctoral College for Semantics, Reasoning and Coordination.

 The Workshop will be hosted on 4th and 5th of September 2025 in Saint Etienne, France, and is open to all PhD students and researchers of the participating organizations: